You are here

 • Engaged Department Grant

-The “engaged department grant” is funded by the Office of Civic Engagement of the University of Minnesota-Twin Cities.
+The “engaged department grant” was funded by the Office of Civic Engagement of the University of Minnesota-Twin Cities.
 This grant is specifically geared toward identifying and addressing unmet needs in the feminist community and among our students.
 This would include gathering information from focus groups and developing an action plan to implement some of the suggestions and concerns identified.

 • UMD's Office of Civic Engagement Mini-grant